nickmccullum/website-submissions/How to Define Main functions in Python.md

-# How to Define Main Functions in Python
+# New Document# How to Define Main Functions in Python

 Python is a very interesting programming language to learn.
 In programming languages, when an operating system runs a program, a special function called main() is executed automatically.
 Python also has a main().
 In Python, the focal point of the execution of any program is the main() and it acts as the entry point of the code.
 It is important to define the main function to start executing a program.
 It is important to define the main function in Python to start the execution of the program.
 The program does not get executed as a module, it has to be run directly.